bihealth/bih-cluster/bih-cluster/docs/overview/architecture.md

 # Cluster Architecture

-BIH HPC IT provides acess to a high-performance compute (HPC) cluster system.
+BIH HPC IT provides acess to high-performance compute (HPC) cluster systems.
 A cluster system bundles a high number of nodes and in the case of HPC, the focus is on performance (with contrast to high availability clusters).

-The BIH HPC system consists of the following hardware:
+## HPC 4 Research

+=== "HPC 4 Research"

+    ### Cluster Hardware

     - approx. 256 nodes (from three generations),
     - 4 high-memory nodes (2 nodes with 512 GB RAM, 2 nodes with 1 TB RAM),
     - 4 GPU nodes (with 4 Tesla GPUs each), and
     - a high-perfomance parallel GPFS files system.

-## Network Interconnect
+    ### Network Interconnect

     - All nodes are connected with 2x10GbE,
     - 32 nodes provide Infiniband interconnect (lower latency, but MPI library required).

+=== "HPC 4 Clinic"

+    ### Cluster Hardware

+    - 24 general purpose nodes,
+    - 3 GPU nodes (with 4 Tesla GPUs each), and
+    - a scale-out NAS system based on Isilon

+    ### Network Interconnect

+    - All nodes are connected with 25GbE.

 ## Cluster Management